ikotsov/Disassociation-Algorithm/README.md

 # Output

-The program will load the dataset and utility constraints, apply the HorPart algorithm recursively, and print clustered records.
+The program loads the dataset and utility constraints, applies the HorPart algorithm recursively to cluster records horizontally, then performs vertical partitioning (VerPart) on each cluster, followed by an optional refining step.
+The final disassociated dataset is exported to a JSON file.